 The kidneys are paired retroperitoneal organs of the urinary system.
 Their function is to filter blood and produce urine.
 Each kidney consists of a cortex, medulla and calyces.
-Nephrons are the main functional units of the kidney, in charge of removing metabolic waste and excess water from the blood.
+The nephron is the main functional unit of the kidney, in charge of removing metabolic waste and excess water from the blood.
 In this article we will explore the microanatomy of a nephron and learn how their function relates to their histological features.

 Learning about kidney histology doesn’t have to be as painful as kidney stones!
 We have composed a simple step-by-step guide to help you master this complicated yet fascinating organ.
 If you need a little jump start, why not refresh your memory with our introduction to histology and gross anatomy of the kidney.